Equipping providers with the tools and resources needed to provide quality care to LEP patients is critical.

 Unified Language Support = Smooth Operations

 When communication tools are disjointed, processes choke up and errors emerge.
 Staff is frustrated and patients get fed up... or worse, misdiagnosed or mistreated.
 A unified language platform cuts through the chaos and gives your doctors, nurses and administrators easy access to a consistent set of interpreting and translation tools.
-With communication unified across all departments and channels – and language services like telephone interpreting, video interpreting, on-site interpreting and document translation accessible from any device – you keep operations running smooth.
+With communication unified across all departments and channels – and language services like telephone interpreting, video interpreting, on-site interpreting and translation accessible from any device – you keep operations running smooth.

 Smart Technology = Strong Foundation For Positive Outcomes